Autumn Leaves / 紅葉

 Eiheiji Temple (Eiheiji-cho)

 Eiheiji Temple, founded in 1244 by Master Dogen, is a Zen training center and the head temple of the Soto sect of Buddhism in Japan.
-Located deep in the mountains, Eiheiji Temple is home to more than 70 austere halls and towers, which contrast beautifully with the brightly colored trees.
+Located deep in the mountains, Eiheiji Temple is home to more than 70 austere halls and towers, which contrast is spectacular with the brightly colored trees.

 Click here for more information about Eiheiji Temple.